navis-org/navis/docs/source/blender.rst

 Blender 3D
 ----------

-NAVis comes with an interface to import neurons into `Blender 3D <https://www.blender.org>`_: :mod:`navis.interfaces.blender`
+NAVis comes with an interface to import neurons into `Blender 3D <https://www.blender.org>`_ for high quality renderings and
+videos: :mod:`navis.interfaces.blender`

-Because NAVis requires Python at least 3.6 and only the most recent version of Blender comes with Python >=3.5, we require Blender 2.8x or higher!
+Because NAVis requires Python at least 3.6 this only works with Blender 2.8x or higher!

 Installation
 ============

-Blender 2.8 comes with its own Python 3.7 distribution!
+Blender comes with its own Python 3.7 distribution!
 So you need to install NAVis explicitly for this distribution in order to use it within Blender.

 There are several ways to install additional packages for Blender's built-in Python.
-IMHO the easiest way is this:
+The easiest way is probably this:

 1. Find out where Blender's Python lives (this depends on your OS).
 In :red:`Blender's Python console` run this::